samessai14/samessai14/README.md

 Hi there 👋 I'm Sami!
-I'm a full stack engineer striving to make tools that make our lives a little bit easier
+I'm an engineer striving to make tools that make our lives a little bit easier.

 Skills & Techs: